 “No, I apologise for being out of line,” Arzon muttered.
 “I just wanted to make sure we performed to the best of our abilities.
 So please forgive me.”

-Sabra clicked his fingers, the sound echoes through the empty room.
+Sabra clicked his fingers, the sound echoed through the empty room.
 There was a brief moment of silence before a bolt of lightning struck Arzon through the chest.

 “Huh…” was all Arzon could say before his cold, lifeless body collapsed onto the ground.

 “I don’t believe it only took one shot.
 It was so easy to kill him,” Sabra laughed, lightly kicking the body in front of him.
 “But I suppose that’s the true power of an Elemental.
 I must say you’ve done well so far Blaze Aliené.”

 Sabra turned to Blaze Aliené who lowered his outreached arm he used to attack and then stood perfectly in place.
 The force of the Air Elemental’s attack had caused the curtains to fly open, allowing the moonlight to shine through the room and made him more visible.
 The blank, unresponsive expression on his face made Sabra smile.
 The young Aliené was his best puppet by far.
 It took a long time to completely possess him, so to avoid getting caught Sabra had to gradually expose Blaze to his magic in small doses.
 Finally, after several years he finally was able to place the Air Elemental under his Perfect Puppet spell thanks to the Toivoa incident leaving his mind and body frail.
 Sabra had managed to erase all of his emotions, thoughts and desires, leaving Blaze empty and hollow.
 He was easy to control and was perfect for executing his plan.